Phenomenal Times Call for Phenomenal Measures

 Why not deliver oxygen at the same rate as the patients tidal PIFR?

 According to a critical care unit study, the measured tidal Peak Inspiratory Flow Rates (PIFR) of COVID-19 patients were recorded between 30 L/min to 40 L/min.
-Crudely we can then estimate that if the patient’s PIFR is 40 L/min and the oxygen flow rate is 15 L/min then the maximum Fractional Inspired Oxygen into the lungs will be 15/40 = 37%.
+But oxygen supply is limited conventionally to 15L/min.
+We estimate that if the patient’s demand PIFR is 40 L/min and the oxygen flow rate is limited to 15 L/min then the maximum Fractional Inspired Oxygen into the lungs will be 15/40 = 37%.
 Surely, then, we should be trying to match the two flow rates to gain the greater amount of oxygen entering the lungs.

 A revolution is needed

-• We should accept that breath by breath monitoring and delivery of oxygen should no longer be a manual task for the clinician.
+- Breath by breath monitoring and delivery of oxygen should no longer be a manual task for the clinician.

-• We should use modern technology to save lives.
+- We should use modern technology to save lives.

-• We should use the patient’s own breathing efforts to draw oxygen into their lungs.
+- We should use the patient’s own breathing efforts to draw oxygen into their lungs.

 .
 Oxygen is the source of life; We should not waste it.